 On October 27, 1986, John Paul II allowed the Dalai Lama to place a small statue of Buddha atop the tabernacle of St. Peter Church in Assisi.

 On January 23, 2002, John Paul II invited the leaders of various religions to gather in Assisi.
 They each were given an area to do their own worship.
-In order not to offend anyone, crucifixes had been removed from the areas used by these religious leaders.
+In order not to offend anyone, crucifixes were removed from the areas to be used by these religious leaders.

 Which should John Paul II have dreaded more, the judgment of God or the anger of man?
-As the Head of the Roman Catholic Church, how could John Paul II have forgotten about what God told Moses on Mount Sinai?
+As the head of the Catholic Church, how could John Paul II have forgotten about what God told Moses on Mount Sinai?
 Exodus 20:1–6 reads:

 And God spake all these words, saying, I am the Lord thy God … Thou shalt have no other gods before me.
 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: Thou shalt not bow down thyself to them, nor serve them: for I the Lord thy God am a jealous God ….

 As the spiritual leader of the Catholic Church, how could John Paul II have forgotten Mark 8:38?

 If anyone is ashamed of me and my words in this adulterous and sinful generation, the Son of Man will be ashamed of them when he comes in his Father’s glory with the holy angels.